caktus/tequila-django/README.rst

 TODO: Create more detailed documentation, including which groups to use and what variables need to be set, and lots of examples of the whole process

+TODO: document that setting force_ssl False will make port 80 also serve Django rather than redirecting to https.

+TODO: add hstore & postgis